Are All ETLs Created Equal? 5 Questions Marketing and Sales Ops Needs to Ask About Data Integration

 • Ensures system stability and security at any scale

-• Aligns with the enterprise data management protocol, even while making business users less dependent on central IT
+• Aligns with the enterprise data governance, even while making business users less dependent on central IT

 A solution that encompasses all of these doesn’t need to be unaffordable or complex to deploy.
-That’s why we’ve laid out five questions below for marketing and sales ops teams to use to evaluate a potential solution.
+That’s why we’ve laid out five questions below for data professionals to use to evaluate potential solutions.

-5 Questions to Find the Right Solution for Your Data Transformation Needs
+5 Questions to Find the Right Solution for Your Data Loading and Transformation Needs

 Ask yourself the following five questions to cut through the noise and find the right data integration solution: